-14. Guarantees

-Are there any warranties or guarantees for any of the following

-a.
-No Yes Don't know With title deeds Lost

-(i) Electrical work 8 8 8 ×

-b.

-(ii) Roofing × 8 \otimes ×

-b.

-(iii) Central heating 8 8 8 ×

-b.

-(iv) National House Building Council (NHBC) \otimes \otimes \otimes ×

-b. - · · · · · · · · · · · · · · · · · · ·

-(v) Damp course × 8 8 ×

-b. · · -

-(vi) Any other work or installation? (for example cavity wall insulation, underpinning, indemnity policy) X X \otimes X

-b.

-Cavity wall insulation was done/installed on 26 July 2016 and this comes with a 25 year guarantee certificate from date of installation.

-Are there any outstanding claims under any of the guarantees listed above?
-Yes 😵

-No 🤡

-C. If you answered yes please give details

-15. Boundaries

-Are you aware has any boundary of your property been moved in the last Yes 😵

-ten years?
-No 🕢

-a.
-Don't know 🚫

-If you answered yes please give details

-16. Notices that affect your property In the past three years have you ever receievd a notice : a.
-Advising that the owner of a neighbouring property has made a planning application?
-Yes ⊗ No ⊘ b. that affects your property in some other way?
-Yes No 🥥 c. that requires you to perform any maintenance, repairs, or improvements to the property?
-Yes ⊗ No ⊘ If you answered yes to any of a-c above please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property
+If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+Yes No c.
+If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
+If you do not have them yourself and your solicitor or estate agent will arrange for them to be obtained.
+You will also need to provide a description of the work carried out.
+This may be shown in the original estimate.
+Guarantees are held by: 14.
+Guarantees a.
+Are there any guarantees or warranties for r anv of tl he followi ina: guarantees en transaction No Yes Don't know With title deeds Lost (i) Electrical work X (ii) Roofing X (iii) Central heating X (iv) National House Building Council (NHBC) X (v) Damp course X (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) X b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
+Yes No X If you have answered yes, please give details: 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+Yes If you have answered yes, please give details: No Don't know 16.
+Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes No b. that affects your property in some other way?
+Yes No X c. that requires you to do any maintenance, repairs or improvements to your property?
+Yes No \mathbb{K} If you have answered yes to any of a-c above, please give solicitor or estate agent, including any notices which arrive date of entry of the purchaser of your property.

-Declaration by the seller(s) or other authorised body or person(s)
+Declaration by the seller(s)/or other authorised body or person(s)

-I/We confirm that the information on this form is true and correct to the best of my/our knowledge and belief.
+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.